 If the Intelligent Home scope of work is included in your building contract then your builder will be responsible for scheduling installers to site.
 If you are paying Intelligent Home for works directly, then you will be responsible for call-ups (unless a prior arrangement has been confirmed with your builder).

 If you are building a new home, Intelligent Home will generally need to attend site at the same time as your electrician.
-Detailed call-up requirements for construction can be found in our IHome call up schedule document.
+Detailed call-up requirements for construction can be found on our Call Up Schedule page.
 If you have any concerns regarding call-ups to site, please call our office on 6363 8744.

 Speaker cable is covered in either a pink or yellow sheath.
 The cable carries 2 pairs of wires (for left and right speakers) and is looped through your wallpates.
 If you are installing your own speakers and you need more information regarding speaker terminals, stripping cable and installing your equipment click here for our speaker cabling guide.